CLI Scripts as Agent Tools: Return Only What Matters¶

 - Exit 1 with a message if the directory does not exist

-Keep scripts modular — monolithic scripts are harder to debug when one part fails.
-Design the architecture yourself and delegate components to the agent.
-Once it works, have the agent add comments on platform assumptions (GNU vs BSD tools), which a PostToolUse hook can detect, for future modifications.
+Keep scripts modular.
+One large script is harder to debug when a single part fails.
+Design the architecture yourself and hand components to the agent.
+Once it works, have the agent add comments on platform assumptions (GNU versus BSD tools), which a PostToolUse hook can detect, to help future changes.

 Best for data-processing pipelines, build automation, and exploratory prototyping.
-Less effective when the task requires complex data structures, type safety, or cross-platform compatibility.
+Less suited to tasks that need complex data structures, type safety, or cross-platform compatibility.

 Script maintenance burden.
 Wrappers hard-code assumptions about command output.
-When the underlying CLI changes its schema — a new column, a renamed field, a different exit code — the script silently breaks or produces wrong output.
-Every wrapper is a synchronization point.
+When the underlying CLI changes its schema — a new column, a renamed field, a different exit code — the script silently breaks or returns wrong output.
+Every wrapper is a point you must keep in sync.

 Over-filtering hides signals.
-A script that filters to "only errors" — without the graceful-truncation contract of a useful prefix plus a continuation handle — will miss warnings that precede errors or status transitions the agent needs.
-Pre-filtering bets that the script author knew exactly what the agent would need — a bet that becomes wrong when incident types change.
+A script that filters to "only errors" — without the graceful-truncation contract of a useful prefix plus a continuation handle — will miss warnings that precede errors, or status changes the agent needs.
+Pre-filtering bets that the author knew exactly what the agent would need.
+That bet becomes wrong when incident types change.

 Hard to debug through the abstraction.
-When an agent produces a wrong action, tracing the cause through a wrapper adds a layer to the investigation.
-Reconstructing what the raw command (for example kubectl get pods) returned requires running it manually.
+When an agent takes a wrong action, tracing the cause through a wrapper adds a layer to the investigation.
+To see what the raw command (for example kubectl get pods) returned, you have to run it manually.

 These conditions most often arise in novel incident types, rapidly evolving CLIs, and exploratory tasks where broad context beats a narrow summary.